Road & Travel Magazine

 Biltmore Estate Library

 My favorite such home is special for a number of reasons: it is the largest private residence in the country; it still contains most of its original furnishings, not replicas; it is still privately owned by descendants of the family that built it; and it plays most directly into my fantasy of being a guest rather than a tourist.
 I speak of the Biltmore Estate in Asheville, N.C., formally opened on Christmas Eve, 1895.
-The 250-room mansion filled with art and curios from world travels was built by George Washington Vanderbilt III, he the grandchild of Cornelius Vanderbilt, the "Commodore."
+The 250-room mansion filled with art and curios from world travels was built by George Washington Vanderbilt III, the grandchild of Cornelius Vanderbilt, the "Commodore."
 His great grandson, William A.V.
 Cecil jr. is the CEO of the Biltmore Company.

 That sense of being a guest instead of a gawking tourist is not unique to me; on a recent visit I heard the same sentiment expressed by others over afternoon tea at the Inn on Biltmore Estate, a 213-room four-star hostelry that seems much more settled in than its 2001 opening would imply.
 It is, so far, the only lodging actually on the 8000-acre estate.